• Skip to primary navigation

 • Country Hash Browns with Sausage Gravy

-Convenience of store-bought ingredients can shorten your cooking time.
+The convenience of store-bought ingredients can shorten your cooking time.
 If you like making everything from scratch, by all means, use fresh ingredients.
-I’ve included recipe shortening ideas, such as using canned chilies and store-bought enchilada sauce.
+I’ve included recipe-shortening ideas, such as using canned chilies and store-bought enchilada sauce.

 chilies rellenos bowl

 Now, prepare your filling.
-In a large bowl, crumble the tofu, adding in the basil, pistachios, nutritional yest, cumin, zucchini and corn.
+Crumble the tofu in a large bowl, adding the basil, pistachios, nutritional yeast, cumin, zucchini, and corn.
 Combine these ingredients.
-You can now stuff your roasted chilis, placing them in a pan and smothering with the red enchilada sauce.
+You can now stuff your roasted chilis, placing them in a pan and smothering them with the red enchilada sauce.

 Veggie Chilies Rellenos